jeanleecole/archive/pages/Projects/metzerott_formatted.md

 "If you permit me, gracious lady," he said, executing his fifth bow.

 "I shall be delighted if you can make her see the error of her present course," said Mrs. Randolph.
-"You have <p class="pagenum">Begin page 33</p>heard of her betrothal, I suppose?
+"You have <hr><p class="pagenum">Page 33</p>heard of her betrothal, I suppose?
 Betrothal, indeed!
 Upon my word, I think all the girls have gone crazy together!"

 The corners of Dr. Richards's mouth twitched amusedly.